2017 Overton's 301

-The 2017 Overton's 301 is a Monster Energy NASCAR Cup Series race held on July 16, 2017 at New Hampshire Motor Speedway in Loudon, New Hampshire.
+The 2017 Overton's 301 was a Monster Energy NASCAR Cup Series race held on July 16, 2017 at New Hampshire Motor Speedway in Loudon, New Hampshire.
 Contested over 301 laps on the 1.058 mi speedway, it was the 19th race of the 2017 Monster Energy NASCAR Cup Series season.

 Report

 Background

 New Hampshire Motor Speedway is a 1.058 mi oval speedway located in Loudon, New Hampshire, which has hosted NASCAR racing annually since the early 1990s, as well as the longest-running motorcycle race in North America, the Loudon Classic.
 Nicknamed "The Magic Mile", the speedway is often converted into a 1.6 mi road course, which includes much of the oval.

 The track was originally the site of Bryar Motorsports Park before being purchased and redeveloped by Bob Bahre.
 The track is currently one of eight major NASCAR tracks owned and operated by Speedway Motorsports.

 Entry list

 First practice

 Kyle Larson was the fastest in the first practice session with a time of 28.430 seconds and a speed of 133.971 mph.